OneDrive for Business: Windows Desktop

 This article covers how to open and where to find OneDrive for the Windows Desktop.

-- In the bottom right of the screen, click the ^ carrot to view more taskbar icons.
+- In the bottom right of your taskbar, click the caret icon (^ ) to view more taskbar icons.

 - In the Windows search bar in the bottom left, type onedrive.

 - Click on OneDrive in the results to open up the desktop application.

 - If nothing happens, please continue to OneDrive in the Browser.

 OneDrive in the Browser

 - Click on the App Launcher and then click on OneDrive.

 - In the menu above your OneDrive documents, click Sync.

 - If you are continuing to have issues with opening OneDrive, please contact the Technology Help Desk.